nim65s/mihini-repo/doc/md/agent/ConfigStore.md

 ===========

-The following configuration elements are accessible through different APIs/Protocols.
+The following configuration elements are accessible through different APIs/Protocols: remotely from the server, through an RPC in Lua applications connected to the Agent process, and locally in the Agent process (e.g. through the telnet shell).

 #### From the Server through M3DA

 The configuration table can be read (M3DA Command *ReadNode*) and written (Data writing).

-The path of the elements is prefixed by the path '@sys.config'.
+The path of the elements is prefixed by the path `"@sys.config"`.

-#### From The Lua Shell:
+#### From The Agent's Lua Shell

-In the Lua Shell you can access the configuration table thanks to the 'agent.config' module:
+In the Lua Shell you can access the configuration table thanks to the `agent.config` module:

 ~~~{.lua}
 -- Load/retrieve the config module